 Up to 6 hours may be taken in courses at the 4000 level or above in other departments (CSCI 4000 level courses cannot be counted towards a Masters degree), provided that those courses have "significant Computer Science content" and are taught by a member of the graduate faculty.
 The student must file a petition to allow these credit hours to be counted toward the degree.
 This petition must explicitly verify the above requirements and must be approved by the student's advisor and the Graduate Director of the Computer Science department.

-Up to 9 credits of coursework can be taken via the Center for Advanced Engineering and Technology Education (CAETE), which offers distance learning for graduate-level courses in an accessible, online format.
-Students will not be allowed to petition the graduate committee to take additional courses via CAETE.
-Coursework will be verified on the Candidacy Application for Advanced Degree during the semester the student intends to graduate to ensure that only 9 credits of CAETE coursework are counted toward the MS degree.
+Up to 9 credits of coursework can be taken via Engineering Anywhere, which offers distance learning for graduate-level courses in an accessible, online format.
+Students will not be allowed to petition the graduate committee to take additional courses via Engineering Anywhere.
+Coursework will be verified on the Candidacy Application for Advanced Degree during the semester the student intends to graduate to ensure that only 9 credits of ineering Anywhere coursework are counted toward the MS degree.

 Breadth Requirement: Computer Science Courses are listed in seven areas of research: artificial intelligence, computational biology, human-centered computing, numerical & scientific computing, programming systems & software engineering, systems & networking and theory of computing.
 All students must earn a B or better (not a B-) in at least one 5000-level course (not 6000 or higher) in four of these seven areas (this does not include area 0).

 Master's students may request a maximum of nine semester hours to be transferred.
 All transfer requests must have departmental approval.
 Transfer requests can be made with the Request for Transfer of Credit within CU System and the Request for Transfer of Credit.